 What is the current price / NAV of HSBC Large & Mid Cap Fund?

-The current NAV of HSBC Large & Mid Cap Fund is ₹27.14, as of 4th December 2025.What are the returns of HSBC Large & Mid Cap Fund?
+The current NAV of HSBC Large & Mid Cap Fund is ₹27.20, as of 3rd February 2026.What are the returns of HSBC Large & Mid Cap Fund?

 What are the top 5 sectoral holdings of HSBC Large & Mid Cap Fund?